blockades/mmt_resources/research/secp_writeup.md

 ## Introduction

 The Secure Scuttlebutt protocol was initially developed for a peer-to-peer social network.
-While this is still it's best known and most popular use-case, it is being adopted for a growing number of other applications, and it's relationship-centred nature gives it some interesting properties which make it distinct from distributed-hash-table based protocols.
+While this is still it's best known and most popular use-case, it is being adopted for a growing number of other applications, and it's relationship-centred nature gives it some interesting properties which make it distinct from distributed-hash-table based peer-to-peer protocols.

 We discuss SSB's application as an off-chain transport and storage solution for Ethereum Dapp developers, and present a proof-of-concept for introducing secp256k1 signing to SSB.

-This document follows the groundwork from the article ['Implementing secp256k1 on Secure Scuttlebutt to create cross-platform Ethereum-Scuttlebutt applications'](https://ethresear.ch/t/implementing-secp256k1-on-secure-scuttlebutt-ssb-to-create-cross-platform-ethereum-scuttlebutt-applications/4848).
+This document follows the groundwork from the ethresearch article ['Implementing secp256k1 on Secure Scuttlebutt to create cross-platform Ethereum-Scuttlebutt applications'](https://ethresear.ch/t/implementing-secp256k1-on-secure-scuttlebutt-ssb-to-create-cross-platform-ethereum-scuttlebutt-applications/4848).

 ## Comparison of SSB with other off-chain protocols